paulmadsenhbar/HIPs/helloworld.md

 This HIP specifies a mechanism by which Guardian-enabled Standard Registries (SR) can announce themselves such that other actors can discover them, along with the artefacts and tokenized assets representing ESG credeits & debits.

 At the time of inititialization, a SR sends an initialization (a.k.a.
-'Hello World') message to a shared Hedera Consensus Service (HCS) topic broadcasting its existence, attributes, and the specific HCS topic which would become dedicated 'root' for its ontology of topics into which it will send its own subsequent messages.
+'Hello World') message to a shared Hedera Consensus Service (HCS) topic broadcasting its existence, attributes, and the specific HCS topic which would become the dedicated 'root' for its ontology of topics to which it will send subsequent messages.

 The history of these 'Hello World' messages sent to this shared topic by different SRs consequently acts as a catalog of all Guardian-enabled SRs.
 Other participants in the ecosystem can query this history to discover SRs that might be of interest - particularly to discover the tokenized assets minted by that SR.